catalyst-cloud/catalystcloud-docs/source/compute/resize-instance.rst

 ***************************
-Via orchestration languages
+Via orchestration tools
 ***************************

-Like the command line method, you will need to source an openRC file before you continue with any of these methods.
-Once you have the openRC file sourced, you will be able to continue with any of the following methods.
+Like the command line method, you will need to source an openRC file before you continue with any of the following.
+Once you have your openRC file sourced, you will be able to continue with any of the following methods.